Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 4. **Embedded Methods**: Feature selection integrated into model training, where algorithms like decision trees or LASSO perform feature selection during the learning process, balancing performance and model complexity efficiently.
 ---

+### Evaluation Method
+- **True Positive (TP):** A correctly predicted positive instance where the model detects a real positive case.

+- **True Negative (TN):** A correctly predicted negative instance where the model accurately identifies a non-positive case.

+- **False Positive (FP):** An incorrect prediction where the model mistakenly classifies a negative instance as positive.

+- **False Negative (FN):** An incorrect prediction where the model fails to detect a true positive case.

+- **Precision (TP/(TP+FP)):** Measures how many predicted positive cases are actually correct.
+High precision means fewer false positives, making it crucial in applications like fraud detection.

+- **Recall (TP/(TP+FN)):** Measures how many actual positive cases are correctly identified.
+High recall is important when missing positives is costly, like in medical diagnosis.

+- **Harmonic Mean (2(Precision + Recall)/2(TP+FP+FN)):** A metric balancing precision and recall.
+It gives more weight to lower values, preventing extreme bias toward one metric over another in classification tasks.

+- **F-Score:** A weighted harmonic mean of precision and recall.
+It depends on the model’s threshold, structure, and data, ensuring balanced evaluation based on application needs.

+1. **High Recall, Low Precision**
+   - The model correctly identifies most positive cases (high recall) but also misclassifies many negative cases as positive (low precision).
+   - This is common in applications where missing a true positive is costly, such as medical diagnosis (e.g., detecting cancer) or fraud detection.
+The model catches most actual cases but has many false alarms.

+2. **Low Recall, High Precision**
+   - The model is very strict in labeling something as positive, meaning that when it does, it's usually correct (high precision).
+However, it misses many true positives (low recall).
+   - This is useful when false positives are costly, such as in spam detection—only very certain emails are classified as spam, but many spam emails might be missed.

+3. **High Recall, High Precision**
+   - The ideal scenario: the model correctly identifies most positive cases (high recall) and does so with few false positives (high precision).
+   - This indicates a well-performing model that effectively balances both metrics, though achieving this in practice is challenging.

+4. **Low Recall, Low Precision**
+   - The worst-case scenario: the model misses many true positives (low recall) and also makes many incorrect positive predictions (low precision).
+   - This suggests a poorly trained model, possibly due to poor feature selection, insufficient training data, or improper model tuning.

+---

 ### Questions & Comments heard(Undone)
 1. **When a Graph is too stiff**: It lacks flexibility, making it difficult to capture trends or respond to data changes.